 Note: It is possible that you will see a temporary drop in open rates after setting up a verified sending domain.
 This is because mailbox providers re-evaluate your sender reputation any time there is a major change to the way you send email (IP address, from-address, return-path address, DKIM-signing domain, etc.)

 While your reputation is being re-calculated, it is normal to see open rates temporarily drop or improve.
 They should return to normal after sending through your verified sending domain consistently for 2-3 weeks.
 Suppressing Cold Subscribers for 2 weeks is a great way to speed up the reputation calculation process.

 To set this up, you'll need a basic understanding of CNAME records.

 To get started:

-Click the "Verify your domain" button
+Click the "Validate your domain" button

 Add the records that appear to your DNS.
 For more information on this, see the "Configuring your Records" section below.

 If your records are set up correctly, you will receive a message that your sending domain is verified.
 Some hosting providers require truncated versions of the host values (for example, just ckespa instead of ckespa.yourdomain.com, and just cka._domainkey instead of cka._domainkey.yourdomain.com).
 You can find instructions for the most commonly used hosting providers at the bottom of this article.
 If you continue to have trouble after trying both full and truncated versions of the host values, we recommend reaching out to your hosting support or an IT professional for assistance.

 Once you get that information, you need to configure your records with your DNS.
 This is typically done through your host or domain registrar (godaddy.com, hostgator.com, bluehost.com, etc.) Instructions here may vary (check with your host support if you get stuck).

 Do I need to set up a subdomain?